Barclays plc ADR (BCS) Shares Rise Despite Market Challenges - News Heater

 Is It Worth Investing in Barclays plc ADR (NYSE: BCS) Right Now?

-The 36-month beta value for BCS is also noteworthy at 1.41.
+Additionally, the 36-month beta value for BCS is 1.41.
 There are mixed opinions on the stock, with 10 analysts rating it as a “buy,” 0 rating it as “overweight,” 5 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023